g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add JSON serialization
 - [x] Add JSON deserialization
 - [x] Add Element as JSON Schema / Value
+- [x] Emplace method to add new values
+- [x] Rename addParameter to append to be consistent
+- [ ] Fare il test per ParameterList::append(nullptr)
 - [ ] check that if the paramter name change, so it should be in the list or I cannot find it by name